Preparing for an IVA Annual Review

 - Small reduction (up to 20% under the 2025 IVA Protocol[1]) – Your IP can approve this without creditor consent.

-If your income and expenses are stable and you’re managing well, you can continue your IVA with no changes.
-We’ll simply update your creditors and confirm your progress.
+If your budget’s stable and you’re managing well, you can continue your IVA with no changes.
+We’ll simply update your creditors on the progress you’ve made so far.

 Remember we’re here to help